awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_redshift_application/Readme.md

 5. Create the Java classes
 6. Create the HTML files
 7. Package the application into a JAR file
-8. Deploy the application to Elastic Beanstalk
+8. Deploy the application to AWS Elastic Beanstalk

 ## Prerequisites